 (0.24 acres, 101 East Riverside Drive)

 Edgebriar Park is a pocket park located next to North River on East Riverside Drive.
 In 2007 this park received a major make-over including the addition of a handicap accessible fishing pier overlooking the river and backgammon or chess inlaid game tables sitting near the river’s edge.
 Strategically placed benches face either the river or the double water garden that features a waterfall and is filled with a variety of fish and plants.
 The combination these facilities create an atmosphere suitable for reflection and relaxation.

 (15 acres, 301 Grove Street)

 (36.5 acres, 134 Mt.
 Crawford Avenue)

 This is the biggest and busiest of the town parks.
 It is home to the North River Library as well as the Bridgewater Little League Program.
 In addition, it has 3 sheltered picnic areas (to reserve call 908-4212), and 2 playgrounds (one for preschool children, the other for school-aged children).
-Among its amenities are six baseball fields (with field #4 available for public use), four horseshoe pits, restroom facilities, and plenty of off-street parking.
+Among its amenities are six baseball fields (with field #4 available for public use), basketball court, four horseshoe pits, restroom facilities, and plenty of off-street parking.
 This park is also the home for the Labor Day festivities.